Cover Image

 To put elements within a frame, use the following shortcut:

-You can change the default nudge by using the Quick actions (CMD ⌘ + /) menu and typing "nudge."
+You can change the default nudge by using the Quick Actions (CMD ⌘ + /) menu and typing "nudge."
 Or from the main Figma menu: Preferences - Nudge amount.

 Use the shortcut: Mac: CMD ⌘ + F or Windows: CTRL+ F to trigger the search box UI and search your file for text, layers, objects, and more.
 Use shortcuts: CMD ⌘ + ⇧ Shift + D to see the previous result, and CMD ⌘ + ⇧ Shift + F to see the following result in the list.